tstatler/doctools/guides/node/cli/publish/README.md

 Published versions: 0.1.0, 0.2.0.
 The version is deployed currently: 0.2.0.`
 ```

-If no version is currently deployed, the output will specify that (see examples below)
+If no version is currently deployed, the output will specify that (see examples below).

 To change the currently deployed and active version, add the `--set_active_version` option followed
 by the version to deploy.
 For example, the following deploys version 0.3.0 of the specified